Claim: Michelle Obama stated that the signers of the Declaration of Independence were not "born in America."

 People come from across the globe to see these documents, to read the names and signatures of the very first "Americans-by-choice," because they know that this room holds the first chapter of our shared history.
 And today, it holds the next chapter of our story, as well.

-However, Michelle Obama did not, as claimed in the example quoted above, state that the Founding Fathers were not "born in America," nor did she express ignorance of the fact that many of the Founding Fathers were indeed born in the thirteen British North American colonies that later formed the original United States of America.
+However, Michelle Obama did not, as claimed in the example quoted above, state that the Founding Fathers were not "born in America," nor did she express ignorance of the fact that many of the Founding Fathers started their lives in the thirteen British North American colonies that later formed the original United States of America.